tinoquiroga/Fabrikam-Project/workshops/ws-coe-aug27/COE-COMPLETE-SETUP-GUIDE.md

 ## 🔄 Step 5: Set Up CI/CD Pipeline

-**🎯 Goal**: Configure automatic deployment from your GitHub repository to Azure App Services using Azure Portal's Deployment Center.
+**🎯 Goal**: Configure automatic deployment from your GitHub repository to Azure App Services using Azure Portal's Deployment Center, then fix the generated workflows for monorepo compatibility.

+> **💡 Alternative Approach**: For advanced users who prefer full control over their CI/CD pipeline, see the [COE Advanced Setup Guide](COE-ADVANCED-SETUP-GUIDE.md) which covers manual workflow creation with optimized monorepo support and path-based triggering.

 ### 5.1 Configure API App Service Deployment